-If you’ve never been to Diggerland before, I would recommend a visit – it really is a unique experience.
-There are four Diggerland sites around the UK: Devon, Yorkshire, Kent and Durham and is open at weekends from 10am until July (peak season) where it then opens all week.
+There are four Diggerland sites around the UK – Devon, Yorkshire, Kent and Durham.
+The theme park is open at weekends from 10am until July (peak season) where it then opens all week.

 - Digg Inn restaurant which serves a good range of reasonably priced hot and cold refreshments

 - Softplay area (this is great if you have children under 90cm who can’t go on many of the machines or rides.)

 Tickets are priced at £19.95 if you pay on the day or £16.99 if you pre-book online. (for adults and children 90cm or over)